stephaneVercouillieBMID/slate/source/sharedata.html.md

 The itsme® userInfo Endpoint will return a HTTP 200 OK response and the User claims in a Nested JWT format.
 The following is a non-normative example of a UserInfo Response:

-<aside class="notice">For privacy reasons itsme® may elect to not return values for some requested claims.
-In that case the claim will be omitted from the JSON object rather than being present with a null or empty string value.</aside>

 <code style=display:block;white-space:pre-wrap>HTTP/1.1 200 OK
   Content-Type: application/json
   {